-P2EP pulls from both P1 and P2IS, so I should maybe summarize them in case you’re coming here from scratch.
-P1’s plot is a lot less involved at a macro level.
+P2EP’s story pulls from the events of both P1 and P2IS, so I should maybe summarize them in case you’re coming here from scratch.
+P1’s plot isn’t anywhere near simple, but it’s still the easier of the two.
 An evil corporation called SEBEC, run by a man named Kandori, strapped a perpetually ill girl named Maki into a magic machine and used her to create an alternate world powered by her ideals.
-Taking control of a fractured and autonomous aspect of Maki’s personality, Kandori used this fictional reality to empower himself as a god, seemingly manipulated into doing so by his Persona (a supernatural manifestation of his psyche), which appeared as the Lovecraftian Outer God, Nyarlathotep.
+Central to this plot are the supernatural Personas, which are manifestations of the psyche.
+Kandori manipulated a fractured and autonomous aspect of Maki’s personality to take control of the alternate reality, and empowered himself as a god.
+Unfortunately for him, he seems to have been manipulated into doing so by his Persona, which appeared as the Lovecraftian Outer God, Nyarlathotep.
 Luckily, the player party saved the day with their own Personas, guided by a god-like figure named Philemon, but had to do mop-up by defeating the remaining fractures of Maki’s personality.

-P2IS went something like this: in the island town of Sumaru, rumours began to come to life, and the player party (Tatsuya, Maya, Lisa and Michel, as well as P1 character Yukino for a while) discovered that this was being manipulated by a former childhood friend named Jun, now gifted with supernatural powers and going by the alias “Joker.”
-Joker tried to exploit people’s ideals, establishing a pattern wth P1, his ultimate plan being to use rumours to create / “revive” the ancient Mayan underworld, Xibalba, which could be empowered to grant him any wish.
+P2IS went something like this.
+It’s a few years after the events of the first game.
+In the island town of Sumaru, rumours began to come to life, and the player party (Tatsuya, Maya, Lisa and Michel, as well as P1 character Yukino for a while) discovered that this was being manipulated by a former childhood friend named Jun, now gifted with supernatural powers and going by the alias “Joker.”
+Joker tried to exploit people’s ideals via supernatural means, establishing a pattern wth P1.
+His ultimate plan was to use rumours to create / “revive” the ancient Mayan underworld, Xibalba, which could be empowered to grant him any wish.
 Unfortunately, he made the apparent mistake of summoning a rumour-army of robot Nazis (yes) including a rumour Adolf Hitler (yes), who ultimately ended up seizing Xibalba in his place.
-After getting Jun back on their side, the party confronted Hitler, only to learn he was never a rumour demon, but Nyarlathotep again, apparently the evil counterpart Philemon.
-The two were trying to test humanity with this scheme, and Nyarlathotep ultimately won their bet by killing Maya to activate Xibalba and wipe out all life on Earth.
+After getting Jun back on their side, the party confronted Hitler, only to learn he was never a rumour demon, but Nyarlathotep again, apparently the evil counterpart to Philemon.
+The two were trying to test humanity with this scheme, and Nyarlathotep ultimately won their bet by killing Maya to activate Xibalba.
+He then used his wish to wipe out all life on Earth.
 Luckily, the party lingered and recreated humanity by changing the timeline so that they were never friends to begin with, though they had seemingly reunited in the final scene.

 Good, we all caught up?